eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Simulation Setup

+The dataset comprises both static and dynamic scenes.
+Static scenes are simple environments with no dynamic objects, such as schools of fish.
+Only stationary corals appear in these scenes, ensuring consistency with event-based optical flow loss functions commonly utilized in the literature \citep{mcStoffregen19}.
+Dynamic scenes, on the other hand, incorporate moving elements in the form of schools of fish.
+Several fish models were used across the simulation, each exhibiting slightly modified Boid behaviours \citep{boidsReynolds87} to mimic natural schooling behaviour of fish in nature.
+This diversity in scene complexity, which creates complex visual patterns, provides a comprehensive framework for both training and evaluating optical flow algorithms across various environments. \figref{fig:coral_environment} depicts an example of the generated scene.

-For data collection, a joystick-controlled \emph{BlueROV2} \citep{bluerov2} model was utilized as shown in \figref{fig:bluerov2_robot}.
-The \gls*{rov} was equipped with an RGB camera, an event-based camera, and an optical flow sensor, mounted in two configurations.
+For data collection, a joystick-controlled \emph{BlueROV2} \citep{bluerov2} model was utilized, as shown in \figref{fig:bluerov2_robot}.
+The \gls*{rov} was equipped with an RGB camera, an event-based camera, and an optical flow sensor, all of which are mounted in two configurations.
+Unlike the RGB and EBC cameras, that are modelled after real sensors in Stonefish, the optical flow sensor is a pseudo-sensor that uses the information from the 3D environment to create a perfect, noise-free representation of the optical flow data.
 To ensure diverse and robust data, the scene was recorded from multiple viewpoints, mimicking the placement of a camera on a real \gls*{rov}.
-Specifically, the sensors were positioned in the following configurations: \begin{itemize} \item \textbf{Forward-looking:} In this setup, the depth of the \gls*{rov} was adjusted dynamically while moving. \item \textbf{Down-looking:} In this setup, the \gls*{rov} maintained a constant depth while moving, with a focus on the seabed. \end{itemize} The forward-looking configuration is particularly advantageous for tasks such as scene inspection and obstacle avoidance, as it provides a clear view of the environment ahead.
-In contrast, the down-looking configuration is optimized for computing the odometry of the robot, leveraging the \gls*{ebc} feed to analyse the textured seabed.
+Specifically, the sensors were positioned in the following configurations: \begin{itemize} \item \textbf{Forward-looking:} In this setup, the depth of the \gls*{rov} was adjusted dynamically while moving. \item \textbf{Down-looking:} In this setup, the \gls*{rov} maintained a constant depth while moving, focusing on the seabed. \end{itemize}

+The forward-looking configuration is particularly advantageous for tasks such as scene inspection and obstacle avoidance, as it provides a clear view of the environment ahead.
+In contrast, the down-looking configuration is optimized for computing the robot odometry, leveraging the \gls*{ebc} feed to analyse the textured seabed.
 These complementary configurations enable the \gls*{rov} to address a diverse range of underwater exploration and navigation challenges.